AsahiLinux/docs/FW:ADT.md

 ```
 copy the im4p file from the below directory.
 See [[Devices]] for Machine 'j' model details.

-`/System/Volumes/Preboot/Firmware/all_flash/DeviceTree.{model}.im4p`
+`/System/Volumes/Preboot/[UUID]/restore/Firmware/all_flash/DeviceTree.{model}.im4p`

+If the dir doesn't exist try disabling csrutil in recovery mode, going to settings and enabling terminal to acces all files, or start from `Volumes/Macintosh HD/` because it may be symlinked.
+If it's still not accessible, try good ol `sudo find . -type f -name '*.im4p'`.

-then use imp4tool to extract the dt.bin e.g.
+then use imp4tool to extract the im4p file into a .bin file e.g.
 ```
 img4tool -e DeviceTree.j274ap.im4p -o j274.bin
 ```